 Children's age, interests and abilities will be taken into consideration when planning excursions.
-Comments and suggestions from children and families will also be taken into account.

-When planning excursions, venue and transport costs will be considered, to ensure that excursions are financially viable to all families.
+Comments, suggestions and feedback from children and families will also be taken into account.
+When planning excursions, venue and transport costs will be considered, to ensure that excursions are financially viable and accessible to families.

-Alternative arrangements will be planned in case of changed weather conditions.
+Alternative arrangements (contingency plans) will be planned in case of changed weather conditions or other unforeseen circumstances.